swaroopch/byte-of-python/18-what-next.md

 PyGTK

 :   This is the Python binding for the GTK+ toolkit which is the
     foundation upon which GNOME is built.
 GTK+ has many quirks in usage but once you become comfortable, you can create GUI apps fast.
 The Glade graphical interface designer is indispensable.
 The documentation is yet to improve.
-GTK+ works well on Linux but its port to Windows is incomplete.
+GTK+ works well on GNU/Linux but its port to Windows is incomplete.
 You can create both free as well as proprietary software using GTK+.
 To get started, read the [PyGTK tutorial](http://www.pygtk.org/tutorial.html).

 PyQt